 Adults and children can catch-up at any time.

-Refer to Appendix 2 in the Immunisation Handbook 2017 2nd Edition: Planning immunisation catch-ups.
+Refer to Appendix 2 in the current Immunisation Handbook for further details on catch-up schedules and doses.

 Storage and preparation